SAP/jenkins-library/documentation/docs/guidedtour.md

 For more information on the Jenkins lifecycle management and how to customize your Jenkins, have a look at the [Operations Guide for Cx Server][devops-docker-images-cxs-guide].

+Please also consult the [S/4HANA Cloud SDK Blog Series][sap-blog-s4-sdk-first-steps] and in particular the post on setting up [Continuous Delivery for S/4HANA extensions][sap-blog-ci-cd].

 ## (Optional) Sample Application

 Copy the sources of the application into your own Git repository.
 While we will ask you to fork the application's repository into a public GitHub space, you can use any version control system based on Git. **Note:** A public GitHub repository is visible to the public.
 The configuration files may contain data you don't want to expose.